kacperkrystaszek/knapsack-ga-algorithm/readme.md

-Genetic algorithm implementation for knapsack problem
+Genetic algorithm implementation for knapsack problem.
+Compile all .cpp files in src directory.